 Challenge number Detail of challenge 1 Disadvantaged pupils do not achieve in line with non-disadvantaged pupils; for pupils working 'at' age-related expectations.
 2 Disadvantaged pupils do not achieve in line with non-disadvantaged pupils; for pupils working 'above' age-related expectations.
 3 Attendance for disadvantaged pupils is lower than for non-disadvantaged pupils, which impacts their achievement.
-4 A number of disadvantaged pupils, specifically in Key Stage 1, have additional SEMH needs and challenging behaviour, which impacts their achievement.
+4 A number of disadvantaged pupils have additional SEMH needs and challenging behaviour, which impacts their achievement.